tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 all of the values of the Pedersen values balance out.
 Taking the difference of these inputs and outputs results in the mulitsig key of the owners of every output and every input in the transaction.
 This is referred to as the kernel.

-Mimblewimble blocks will only have a list of new inputs, a list of new outputs and a list of signatures that are created from the aforementioned excess value [[7]].
+Mimblewimble blocks will only have a list of new inputs, new outputs and signatures that are created from the aforementioned excess value [[7]].

 Since the values are homomorphically encrypted, nodes can verify that no coins are being created or destroyed.

   ## References